Stop Scrolling. Start Doing

 The "Acoustic" Audit: If you have to yell to tell your partner the food is "fine," the atmosphere isn't "vibrant"—it’s a tactic to increase table turnover.
 True quality doesn't need to be loud to get your attention.

-The Adventria Move: We built the Dining and Activity tabs to prioritize the mission over the marketing.
+As a decision-making software application, we built the Dining and Activity tabs to prioritize the mission over the marketing.
 We find the substance; you bring the vibe.

 Stop eating the furniture.
 Start eating the food.
 Stop scrolling.
 Start doing.